jdidion/atropos/doc/colorspace.rst

     Encountered a space parsing the quality string for read xyz

 BWA also has a problem with such data.
-Cutadapt therefore converts negative quality values to zero in colorspace data.
+Atropos therefore converts negative quality values to zero in colorspace data.
 Use the option ``--no-zero-cap`` to turn this off.